wikrie/scprime_price_check/README.md

 # scprime_price_check

-This script will get the price of SCP and update SCP/TB to a target price, defined in the script, if the difference is greater than a percentage also defined in the script.
+This script will get the price of SCP and update SCP/TB to a target price, defined in the script, if the difference is greater than a percentage also defined in the config file.
+It will always update the price if the new price is inferior to the current one.

 To install it you need to clone the repository to your system.